-As youth sports gear up, keep your child’s eye safety in mind
+As fall sports gear up, keep your child’s eye safety in mind

-With spring sports in full swing and summer activities (not to mention fall sports) just around the corner, it’s important to keep your child's eye safety in mind if they're hitting the field or court this season.
+With the return to school, fall sports season is just around the corner and it’s important to keep your child's eye safety in mind if they're hitting the field or court.

 We spoke with UK HealthCare’s John M. Franklin, MD, about the prevalence of eye injuries in youth sports and the best methods of reducing risk.
 Dr. Franklin is Director of Pediatric Ophthalmology and Adult Strabismus at UK Advanced Eye Care.